Texas scores quickly, often off Milone, beats Mariners 7-2

 Earlier in the afternoon, manager Scott Servais talked about his team’s need to score runs to have a chance in games, admitting “we aren’t going to win many 2-1 games.”
 They don’t seem to be winning many games in general.
 The last time they won back-to-back games was on June 25-26 in Milwaukee.
 Since then they are 4-15.

 The offense did little against right-hander Pedro Payano, who served as the bulk pitcher.
-He was recalled from Class AAA Nashville to make the appearance and worked five innings, allowing one run on three hits.
+He was recalled from Class AAA Nashville to make the appearance.
+He entered in the second inning and worked five frames, allowing one run on three hits.
 That lone run came on J.P.
 Crawford’s RBI double.
 The Mariners were 1 for 8 with runners in scoring position and stranded six men on base.

+Any comeback hopes were made more difficult when Domingo Santana, the team’s best run producer in its patchwork lineup, exited the game after the second inning with soreness in his right elbow.
+Servais said Santana has been bothered by elbow issues since the all-star break.
+A pair of hard throws, including one that was off-balance aggravated the injury.
+Santana is expected to undergo a MRI on Wednesday morning.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.